PaulBeaudet/paulbeaudet.github.io/_posts/2018-01-31-supermoon.md

 image: super_moon.jpg
 ---

-Spent some time on Rimmon tonight looking for the moon to rise at the wrong time, stop to talk to someone on the way down and there it was!
+Spent some time on Rimmon tonight looking for the moon to rise at the wrong time, stopped to talk to someone on the way down and there it was!